REC image header

 • Plans and Timetable: Present a detailed timeline for production, promotion, and distribution of the recording.

 • Composer Biographies: Present short biographies for each of the composers (max.
-200 words) whose works are featured on the recording.
+200 words each) whose works are featured on the recording.

 • Performer Biographies: Present short biographies for each soloist (max.
-150 words) and each ensemble.
+150 words each) and each ensemble.

 • Producer/Director Biographies: If not already captured above, present short biographies for each member of the creative team (max.
-150 words).
+150 words each).

 • Miscellaneous Remarks: This field should be used only for important information that cannot be captured elsewhere in the application (e.g. passwords for protected media, links to important supplemental materials, etc.).